-Dependents Eligibility Definition Documentation Required Spouse The marriage must be recognized as legal in the Commonwealth of Virginia.
-NOTE: Ex-spouses will not be eligible, even with a court order.
-Copy of state-issued marrial certificate received after the the ceremony with recorder and Copy of the first page of the employee's most recent fear return that shows the dependent listed as "Spouse."
-"Mark financial information and the five digits of all Social Secondments. e date of d file date, le deral tax ndent out" all he first Natural (Biological) Child A child may be covered to the end of the month in which they turn age 26.
-Copy of birth certificate or birth showing employee as Adopted Child A child may be covered to the end of the month in which they turn age 26.
-Copy of birth certificate or approved adoption order sl employee's name.
-If this is pre-adoptive agreement, it reviewed and approved by HR. nowing a legal must be Stepchild (Biological Child of Spouse) A stepchild may be covered to the end of the month in which they turn age 26.
-Copy of birth certificate (o agreement) showing the en spouse as parent, and Copy of state-issued marrial certificate received after the the ceremony with recorder showing the employee and dependent parent's name, a form of proof of joint owner and e date of d file date and one Copy of the first page of the employee's most recent fear return that shows the depen- parent listed as "Spouse." of out" all financial informati first five digits of all Socia numbers. deral tax ndent's 'Mark on and the
+Dependents Eligibility Definition Do ocumentation Required Spouse The marriage must be recognized as legal in the Commonwealth of Virginia.
+NOTE: Ex-spouses will not be eligible, even with a court order. - Copy of state-issued marriage certificate received after the date of the ceremony with recorded file date, and Copy of the first page of the employee's most recent federal tax return that shows the dependent listed as "Spouse."
+"Mark out" all financial information and the first five digits of all Social Security numbers.
+Natural (Biological) Child A child may be covered to the end of the month in which they turn age 26. • Copy of birth certificate or proof of birth showing employee as parent.
+Adopted Child A child may be covered to the end of the month in which they turn age 26. • Copy of birth certificate or court approved adoption order showing employee's name.
+If this is a legal pre-adoptive agreement, it must be reviewed and approved by the UVA HR.
+Stepchild (Biological Child of Spouse) A stepchild may be covered to the end of the month in which they turn age 26. • Copy of birth certificate (or adoption agreement) showing the employee's spouse as parent, and • Copy of state-issued marriage certificate received after the date of the ceremony with recorded file date showing the employee and dependent parent's name, and one form of proof of joint ownership, and • Copy of the first page of the employee's most recent federal tax return that shows the dependent's parent listed as "Spouse."
+"Mark out" all financial information and the first five digits of all Social Security numbers.